KatlehoMsindo/basic_micro_mouse_design/README.md

 This project is licensed under the GNU GENERAL PUBLIC LICENSE.
 See the LICENSE file for more details.

 # Contact
-For any questions or feedback, please contact us atMSNKAT010@myuct.ac.za or SMLPRA001@myuct.ac.za
+For any questions or feedback, please contact us at MSNKAT010@myuct.ac.za or SMLPRA001@myuct.ac.za

 Thank you for exploring the Micro Mouse Project!
 Enjoy building and programming your micro mouse